eth-educators/eth-docker/README.md

 4. Generate deposit files and an eth2 wallet.
 This can be done within this project, or outside of it
 5. Import the validator keystore files generated in the previous step
 6. Run the client
-7. Optional: Wait until the eth1 node and beacon node are fully synchronized
-8. Finalize the deposit.
+7. Finalize the deposit.
 This is not done within this project
-9. Set up Grafana dashboards (optional)
+8. Set up Grafana dashboards (optional)
-10. Configure your system to start the eth2 node on boot (optional)
+9. Configure your system to start the eth2 node on boot (optional)

 ## Step 1: Install prerequisites